Using your GPU with CuPy

 standard deviation of clipped = 1.334e-02, maximum of clipped = 4.000e-02

-Now that you understand how the \(\kappa, \sigma\) clipping algorithm works, perform it on the GPU using CuPy and compute the speedup.
-Include the data transfer to and from the GPU in your calculation.
+Now that you know how the \(\kappa\)-\(\sigma\) clipping algorithm works, perform it on the GPU using CuPy.
+Compute the speedup, including the data transfer to and from the GPU.

 PYTHON